is-a-dev/register/README.md

 ## Register
 ### Manual Registration
+> If you want a more visual guide, check out [this blog post](https://wdh.gg/tX3ghge).

 - [Fork](https://github.com/is-a-dev/register/fork) this repository.
 - Add a new file called `your-domain-name.json` in the `domains` folder to register `your-domain-name.is-a.dev`.
 - [Read the documentation](https://www.is-a.dev/docs).